adnanhyder/plugincheck/README.md

     Also use rewriting api and add a new endpoint at the end of each post permalink named gallery

         At the endpoint render a custom template which shows the property gallery.

-The deliverable is a private github repo so we can review and ask questions in the pull request.
-Please add stephan.depta@googlemail.com and shakeeb@monetizemore.com to that repo.